Titan TV Guide

 To search for other TV shows which may be available online, please visit TV.com and SEARCH for the show you are interested in

 CHECK: The first thing you want to do is go to the FCC DTV website or TVFool.com and plug-in your street address.
 Or go to AntennaPoint.com and just enter your zip code.
-That will give you an idea of the channels you can get.
+That will give you an idea of the channels you can get AS WELL AS which direction to point your antenna to.

 BUY: Next, buy a

-It's about $50.
-We've tested TV antennas and have found the following to work well for Solano County:
+It's about $90.
+We've tested TV antennas and have found the following to work best:

 DIY INSTALL: If you have an old, unused satellite dish on your roof, just take the old reflector off (leave the mount and coax cable for re-use), hang the TV antenna in that spot, point it toward the Sacramento coordinates from the FCC DTC website (Step 1), and connect the coaxial cable from the old satellite dish to the new TV antenna.
 Since the cabling and antenna arm are already installed from the satellite, most of the hard work is already done.